progit/progit/en/03-git-branching/01-chapter3.markdown

 	$ git checkout -b serverfix origin/serverfix
 	Branch serverfix set up to track remote branch refs/remotes/origin/serverfix.
-	Switched to a new branch "serverfix"
+	Switched to a new branch 'serverfix'

 This gives you a local branch that you can work on that starts where `origin/serverfix` is.